-One of my colleagues at work once claimed that it was the best cake he had ever eaten.
+One of my colleagues at work once claimed that this fried donut recipe was the best cake he had ever eaten.

 What are bollas?

 Bollas are yeast free doughnuts leavened with baking powder and deep fried.
-When the bollas are completely cooked we dip it in hot sugar syrup and roll in desiccated coconut flakes or finely chopped nuts.
+When the bollas are completely cooled we dip it in hot sugar syrup and roll them in desiccated coconut flakes or finely chopped nuts.

-I had never eaten anything like it elsewhere and one day an Australian acquaintance mentioned that it was very similar to a Dutch recipe that she learned from her grandmother.
+I had never eaten anything like it elsewhere and one day an Australian acquaintance mentioned that it was very similar to a Dutch recipe that she learned from her grandmother, called oliebolle.

 Our Cape Malay ancestry is varied as you can read in My Cape Malay DNA Ethnicity Decoded.
 I suspect that this was one of the many foods that we inherited from our Dutch slave masters / ancestors.